SevenShepherd/SevenShepherd.github.io/_posts/2023-03-09-digital-discipleship.markdown

 <span style="font-style:Italic;font-size:1.7em;">Exercises & Puzzles</span>

-This section is analogous to body builders lifting weights what mental exercise is to computer programmers.
+This section is analogous to what lifting weights is to body builders, mental exercise is to computer programmers.
 Practice and exercise.
+This section is optional and not required to advance to our ministry automation course.

 <!-- <span style="font-style:Italic;font-size:1.4em;">❍ Easy</span>
 <span style="font-style:Italic;font-size:1.4em;">❍ Intermediate</span> -->